webplatform/docs-wpd/Projects/Setting_in_place_structure_for_contributors_to_improve_site/index.md

 ---
-title: Setting in place a structure for contributors to improve site
+title: 'Setting in place a structure for contributors to improve site'
 uri: 'WPD:Projects/Setting in place structure for contributors to improve site'

 ---